vinivendra/Gryphon/README.md

 To try Gryphon out and/or contribute to it, just clone this repo :)

-The pre-build script should be run before building the project as it generates important files for the build phase.
+The pre-build script (`preBuildScript.sh`) should be run before building the project as it generates important files for the build phase.
 After that, since the project structured as a swift package, running `swift test` or `swift run` in the root directory is already a good place to start.
 If you want to try out different things, just comment and uncomment the desired lines in the main.swift file (it's pretty simple, I swear) since the program doesn't yet accept command line input.

 Here's how I set up my environment (you might want to do something similar):

 - I use macOS and Xcode as my standard IDE, with the default Xcode project created by `swift package generate-xcodeproj`.
 I use Xcode to change code, run the app and run the macOS tests.
-In Xcode, I change the current working directory (`⌘<` → Run → Options → Use Custom Working Directory → "$SRCROOT") and add a pre-build run script before *Compile Sources* to make life easier:
+In Xcode, I change the current working directory (`⌘<` → Run → Options → Use Custom Working Directory → "$SRCROOT") and add a new **Run Script** build phase (just before *Compile Sources*) to make life easier:

 ````
 cd "$SRCROOT"